scaleway/serverless-functions-go/README.md

 additionally we love to share things with the community and we want to expose receipts to the public.
 That's why we make our framework publicly available to help the community!

-## 🏡 Local testing
+### 🏡 Local testing

 What this package does:

-- **Format Input**: FaaS have a specific input format encapsulating the body received by functions to add some useful data.
+- **Format Input**: Serverless Functions have a specific input format encapsulating the body received by functions to add some useful data.
-  The local testing package lets you interact with this data.
+  The local testing package lets you interact with the formatted data.
-- **Advanced debugging**: To improve developer experience you can run your handler locally, on your computer to make it simpler to debug by running your code step-by-step or reading output directly before deploying it.
+- **Advanced debugging**: To improve developer experience you can run your handler locally and debug it by running your code step-by-step or reading output directly before deploying it.

 What this package does not: